 Frequently Asked Questions

-- Can you freeze Millionaire Shortbread?
-Wrap the individual bars in plastic wrap then foil.
-Store in a freezer safe container for up to 3 months.
+Yes.
+Freeze in an airtight container for up to 3 months.
 Thaw in the fridge overnight.

 More Bar Recipes